kychanbp/demo_TXCapital/README.md

 screencap of data:
 ![](main_cap.png)

+### Why MongoDB?
+The first database I tried to use is SQL (more precise sqlite).
+Soon, I encountered the problem that the download data has inconsistent columns.
+For example, few columns in some data, and more columns in some data.

+NoSQL is more flexible in terms of table schema.
+Therefore, I use MongoDB.

 ## search.py
 The logic is the same as Main.py.
 The codes are similar.
 The only difference is that search string is passed to the API.